 - Faulty space heaters, furnaces, or industrial equipment

 - Unsafe use of firecrackers and other fireworks

 - Kitchen accidents, such as a child grabbing a hot iron or touching the stove or oven

 - You can also burn your airways if you breathe in smoke, steam, superheated air, or chemical fumes in poorly ventilated areas.

 - Blisters that are either intact (unbroken) or have ruptured and are leaking fluid.

-- Pain — How much pain you have is unrelated to the level of injury.
+- Pain — How much pain you have is unrelated to the level of burn.
 The most serious burns can be painless.

 - Peeling skin.

 - Shock — Watch for pale and clammy skin, weakness, blue lips and fingernails, and a decrease in alertness.